Galesburg-Augusta Community Schools

 Galesburg-Augusta Community Schools was formed in 1951.
 It is a public school district that serves students in the neighboring Southwest-Michigan communities of Galesburg and Augusta.
 It is the district's stated vision to "be the preferred small-school district in our region."
-The superintendent of the district is Wendy Somers.
+The superintendent of the district is Lindsey Newton.

 Schools

 In spring of 2010, the Galesburg-Augusta School Board voted to close the district's intermediate school, lowering the number of buildings in the district to three.
 As a result, the district now operates a primary school (PK–3rd grade) in Galesburg, a middle school (4th–7th grade) in Augusta, and a high school (8th–12th) in Galesburg.

 Galesburg-Augusta Primary School

 Located at 315 W. Battle Creek Street in Galesburg, MI, G-A Primary is home to over 380 students.
 The school was given a composite grade of "A" by the Michigan Department of Education in 2007–2008.
 Mr. Shaun Sportel is the principal of G-A Primary.